haolingdong-msft/working-docs/partial-update.md

 Currently partial update functionality is only supported in `Client` and `Builder`.

 ### Detect Manual Source File Path

 We first detect your `swagger/README.md`, then get its parent `swagger` folder, then get its parent - project base directory.
 Then get source folder `src/main/java` and files from project base directory.
+This is a sample code structure: https://github.com/Azure/autorest.java/tree/main/partial-update-tests/existing

 ### Detect Manual Code